 The Pharmacy provides service for all Tricare beneficiaries.
 We offer same-day services for computer entered, and hardcopy prescriptions.
 Our refill call-in line and hardcopy prescription drop off service have a two-day turn around.
 We are happy to help you with your pharmacy needs.
-For assistance, call 703-696-3540 during business hours.
+For assistance, call 1-833-85301392, Option 3 during business hours.
 The pharmacy refill line within the National Capital Region is 800-377-1723.

-Immunizations
+★ Immunizations

 The Rader Immunizations Clinic is able to assist you with any questions you may have and provide you with relevant information regarding shots and vaccines.
 Services provided include: vaccinations for shingles, influenza, well-baby, and necessary shots for school as well as travel.
 Tuberculosis skin testing is also available.
-Services provided in the Immunization Clinic are on a walk-in basis except travel clinic.
+Services provided in the Immunization Clinic are by appointment only.
 There are no allergy services at this clinic.